Sociopath Definition And Symptoms

 - Can feel the emotions of anger and rage

-Anger and rage are two emotions a sociopath experiences; most do not experience other emotions.
-EEG's show that the brain sociopath does not show the same electrical impulses as a normal brain.
+Anger and rage are two emotions a sociopath experience.
+Some minimal guilt or remorse may be admitted but this does not interfere with poor behaviors.
+Most do not experience other emotions.
+EEG's show that the brain of a sociopath does not show the same electrical impulses as a normal brain.
 A sociopath may not have the ability to "feel" emotions the way others do, but they do understand what emotions are and they know how to mimic emotions.
-Because a sociopath does not feel emotions like fear, remorse, or guilt, they have no problem behaving unscrupulously in relationships and careers.
+Because a sociopath minimally feels emotions like fear, remorse, or guilt, they have no problem behaving unscrupulously in relationships and careers.

-Sociopaths feel the emotions of anger and rage, and this can make them dangerous.
-Other emotions temper anger and rage, but in the sociopath, other emotions are not present.
+Sociopaths may react to emotions of anger and rage, and this can make them dangerous.
+Other emotions temper anger and rage yet with sociopathology, this is often not the case.
 The emotions of anger and rage can trigger a desire for revenge.
 Revenge is particularly concerning when dealing with a sociopath because their antisocial behavior, interpersonal and affect deficits not only mask their true intentions but lend themselves to the propensity for criminal behavior.

 Sociopath Diagnosis And Treatment